History of the LGBTQ community in Seattle: Same-Sex marriages and beyond

 Same-sex marriage was legalized for all of Washington State on December 6, 2012, after the law signed by Governor Christine Gregoire was blocked by a voter referendum for most of that year.
 This formal recognition of same-sex partnership came after more than a decade of incremental legal challenges to a 1998 statute defining marriage as the union of a man and a woman.

-Today, sodomy laws have been repealed by the Supreme Court, and Seattle has generally become more affirming of LGBT people.
+Today, sodomy laws have been repealed by the Supreme Court, and Seattle has generally become more affirming of LGBTQ people.
+In 2026 the Seattle LGBTQ Commission wrote that "2SLGBTQIA+ persons widely recognize Seattle and Washington State as jurisdictions with strong legal protections".
+The Seattle mayor and other city officials have become more receptive to the gay community.
 More recently, gay bars and clubs have enjoyed a central prominence for community organizing.
-The Seattle mayor and other city officials have become more receptive to the gay community.

 Hate crimes

 Despite the general atmosphere of tolerance towards the LGBT community in Seattle, there have been instances of homophobic hate crimes, particularly in Capitol Hill and in open public spaces such as Volunteer Park.
 In one case, in January 2009, eleven gay bars and clubs in Seattle were sent letters threatening ricin attacks.